KRoberts5/FibonacciPolynomials/README.md

 ### findPartialFactorization()

-This method is called by the view whenever a user inputs values for both "Nth Polynomial" and "Desired Factor."
-The controller then packs three values ( n, desired product, and error margin) into a hashmap and calls the Default Model's findPatialFactorization() method.
+This method is called by the view whenever a user inputs values for both "Nth Polynomial" and "Desired Product."
+The controller then packs three values ( n, desired product, and margin of error) into a hashmap and calls the Default Model's findPatialFactorization() method.

 ## Primary View